SFDigitalServices/design-system/docs/components/forms/index.md

 </div>
 ```

-The label and description are positioned `{{ theme.spacing[12] }}` from one another and the input, while the placeholder and error message elements are positioned `{{ theme.spacing[8] }}` from the input.
-In this example we use the `space-y-12` utility to apply uniform spacing to the form component's direct descendents, then wrap the placeholder, input, and error message in another div with `space-y-8`.
+The label and description are positioned `{{ theme.spacing[12] }}` from one another and the input, while the hint and error message elements are positioned `{{ theme.spacing[8] }}` from the input.
+In this example we use the `space-y-12` utility to apply uniform spacing to the form component's direct descendents, then wrap the hint, input, and error message in another div with `space-y-8`.

 ### Label
 A label is **required**, and **must** be associated with the input either as a `<label>` with the input's `id` in its `for` attribute, or with its own `id` attribute referenced by the input's `aria-labelledby`.